David Cameron tells country more pain to come

-In a speech to his Conservative party conference, Cameron admitted it was taking longer than planned to fix Britain's recession-hit economy and rein in public finances.
+In a speech to the Conservative party conference, Cameron admitted it was taking longer than planned to fix Britain's recession-hit economy and rein in public finances.

 Cameron, insisting his coalition government would not waver from its austerity plan to erase the budget deficit, said failing to get on top of Britain's economic problems would leave it limping along a path to long-term decline.

-The Conservatives, in coalition with the smaller Lib Dems, have fallen behind a resurgent opposition Labour in opinion polls.
+The Conservatives have fallen behind a resurgent Labour in opinion polls.
 Analysts say Cameron faces an uphill slog to win an outright majority in the 2015 election.

 The International Monetary Fund slashed its growth forecasts for Britain on Monday, casting a shadow over the Conservatives' annual conference where Cameron hoped to rally his party and convince voters his economic plans were the only way forward.

-"Here's the truth," Cameron told an overflowing hall of Conservatives in the English city of Birmingham.
+"Here's the truth," Cameron told an overflowing hall of Conservatives in Birmingham.
 "The damage was worse than we thought, and it's taking longer than we hoped."

 "The world economy, especially in the euro zone, has been much weaker than expected in the past two years.
 When some of our big trading partners like Ireland, Spain and Italy are suffering, they buy less from us.
 That hurts our growth and makes it harder to pay off our debts."